Grand European Travel Logo

 Farewell Halifax

-It’s time to wave goodbye to Halifax and your fellow travellers as your trip comes to an end.
+It’s time to wave goodbye to Halifax and your fellow travelers as your trip comes to an end.
 A complimentary Airport transfer will be made at Halifax International Airport at 12:00pm, followed by a stop at the Marriott Harbourfront Halifax for guests wishing to extend their stay.

 Aerial view Halifax Waterfront, Halifax, Canada